-11. VOTING
+11. Voting

-- Proposal for change of the Association Constitution shall require a two thirds majority of member present at an AGM conference, postal or proxy vote respectively. - 2 Proposal for change of the Association General Rule shall require a two-thirds majority of members present at an AGM conference, postal or proxy vote respectively. - 3 Elections of all officers (including Section officers) shall be decided as follows: - a) For one candidate only: A simple majority vote of those members present, abstentions not considered. - b) For two candidates only: A simple majority vote of those members present abstentions not considered. - c) For more than two candidates: First: Vote taken for all candidates.
+- Proposal for change of the Association Constitution shall require a two thirds majority of member present at an AGM conference, postal or proxy vote respectively. - Proposal for change of the Association General Rule shall require a two-thirds majority of members present at an AGM conference, postal or proxy vote respectively. - 3.
+Elections of all officers (including Section officers) shall be decided as follows: - (a) For one candidate only: A simple majority vote of those members present, abstentions not considered.